alexanderstoykov/notifications-service/README.md

 ##### Cons:
 - system is dependant of database and its capabilities
 - no order of delivered messages is guaranteed
-- in case of multiple processors the system can notify third party service more than once for the same notification

 ### Improvements
 - usage of message broker and using an outbox pattern